 What to do?

 You change your ways and adapt!
 This sex thing has shifted and changed in this new chapter of your life, and it requires some special supports and attentions.
 This is nothing to be embarrassed by or ashamed of.
 If I have a headache and I want to feel better, I take a pill.
 If I have itchy dry skin on my hands, I lotion up.
 If I have sore muscles, I have a relaxing bath or massage (with oil!).
 If a man can’t get an erection, he can take a pill.
 If my vagina is dry, I use lubrication (lots!).
-If my climax doesn’t come as it used to, I might try a toy like a vibrator (here’s the deal on the vibrator, and other sexual toys: your vagina was designed to take a “beating” when you were younger, including popping out babies; as we age this is not so much the case.
+If my climax doesn’t come as it used to, I might try a toy like a vibrator (here’s the deal on the vibrator, and other sexual toys (especially if this makes you shy or uncomfortable): these “toys” help you get to your happy place more easily.
+Your 20-something vagina was designed to take a “beating” when you were younger, including lots of handling, sex, and popping out babies; and all of those feel-good nerve endings were fired up and cooking in minutes.
+As we age this is not so much the case.
 Prolonged manual stimulation in intimate areas can get downright painful and unpleasant.
-Lots of lubrication and a good vibrator can fire up the blood flow to the vagina and clit in less time, and coax those climaxes along with less discomfort.
+Lots of lubrication and a good vibrator can fire up the blood flow to the vagina and clit in less time, with less irritation to very sensitive areas, and coax those climaxes along with less discomfort.
 Your man’s parts like vibrators too!
 Oh, and without a huge nag on the topic, health, good foods, and exercise go a long way to helping you feel positive about sex (truthfully, if you’re huffing and puffing trying to find your fun parts among folds and layers of fat, that’s not so sexy).

 OK, you say you’re too embarrassed to make such purchases?